reetphy/Customer-Segmentation-RFM-Ecommerce/README.md

 ### Source
 - The dataset is sourced from **[UC Irvine ML Repository's Online Retail Dataset](http://archive.ics.uci.edu/dataset/352/online+retail)**.
 - It is licensed under **CC BY 4.0**, allowing modifications and redistribution with attribution.
 - Citation: *Chen, D. (2015).
-Online Retail [Dataset].
+Online Retail Dataset.
 UCI Machine Learning Repository. https://doi.org/10.24432/C5BW33.*.

 ### Details
-- This is a **transactional data** set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+- This is a **transactional dataset** which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 - Key columns include **Invoice Number, Stock Code, Description, Quantity, Invoice Date, Unit Price, Customer ID, and Country**.
 - The data is cleaned and preprocessed before performing RFM analysis.

 ## 🛠 Methodology
-1. **Data Preprocessing**: Handling missing values, duplicates, and formatting date fields.
+1. **Data Preprocessing**:
+   - Handling missing values, duplicates, and formatting date fields.
+   - Removing non-product stockcodes and cancelled orders.
-2. **RFM Score Calculation**:
+3. **RFM Score Calculation**:
    - **Recency (R)**: Days since last purchase.
    - **Frequency (F)**: Number of purchases made.
    - **Monetary (M)**: Total amount spent.
-3. **Customer Segmentation**: Assigning RFM scores and categorizing customers into segments.
+4. **Customer Segmentation**: Assigning RFM scores and categorizing customers into segments.
-4. **Pareto Principle Application**: Identifying that **27% of customers contribute to 80% of sales**.
+5. **Pareto Principle Application**:
+   - Identifying that **27% of customers contribute to 80% of sales**.
+   - Identifying that **21% of products contribute to 80% of sales**.
-5. **Dashboard Creation**: Visualizing insights with plots and charts.
+7. **Dashboard Creation**: Visualizing insights with plots and charts.

 ## 📊 Visualizations & Dashboard
-- **Pareto Chart**: Showing the contribution of top customers.
+- **Analyzing Customer Trends**: Patterns and Insights Over Time.
 - **Heatmap**: Correlation between R, F, and M scores.
 - **Customer Segmentation**: Distribution of customer groups.
 - **Dashboard**: Interactive representation of key insights.